-The allocation of investment assets within CCCERA's portfolio is approved by the Board as outlined in the investment policy.
+The allocation of investment assets within CCCERA's portfolio is approved by the Board as outlined in the Investment Policy.
+The asset allocation is an integral part of the Investment Policy.
 Plan assets are managed on a total return basis with a long-term objective of achieving and maintaining a fully funded status for the benefits provided through the Plan.
-On September 28, 2016, the Board adopted a revised Investment Policy
+In September 2016, the Board adopted a revised Investment Policy Statement, referred to as Functionally Focused Portfolio (FFP), that implemented long-term asset allocation targets in phases over a three year roll out period.
+As of 2018 the long-term asset allocation targets determined by the Board are as follows: